Strong retention across a multigenerational membership base starts with an effective communications strategy.

 Here’s what else we know: You can reach and retain younger members by exceeding their expectations with a customized member experience that meets them where they are in their careers, and positions you to grow together.
-You’re on the same team.
-Cheer for each other.

 Let’s explore 10 of the newest industry statistics revealing various association communication challenges, and thus, opportunities for strategic improvement.

 Naylor’s 2019 Association Communications Benchmarking report is full of so many insightful nuggets that it’s worth reading the full assessment, but here we’ll cover 10 stats from the report:

 #1.
 “For the seventh time in eight years, ‘information overload/cutting through the clutter’ weighed in as the No. 1 communication challenge for associations—more than two-thirds of respondents (70%) cited it as a “significant” challenge in 2019.”

 Given the state of modern technology and content consumption, it comes as no surprise that this is an increasingly challenging aspect of association communications (especially as younger generations with advanced tech expectations emerge).

 Plus, the two core challenges following #1 in the report—the “inability to communicate member benefits effectively" and "customizing for different member segments”—certainly play a role in information overload.
 If you aren’t customizing content for different segments (for example, new members vs. mid-career members), then you could be overloading your audience with content that simply doesn’t resonate with them.
 And by doing this, you aren’t communicating member benefits effectively, you’re showing them that you don’t know what they really need from your association.